 Bonus van life tip: Although it’s private land it is possible to stay overnight at the trailhead to the falls.
 Be sure to introduce yourself and check with the landowners if they pass by.

 Where to Next?

 Enjoy the colonial charm and modern amenities of the increasingly global city that is Guadalajara.

-Mexico’s largest freshwater lake, bordered by impressive Sierra de San Juan Cosala, has a seaside vibe to it.
+Mexico’s largest freshwater lake, bordered by the impressive Sierra de San Juan Cosala, has a seaside vibe to it.
 Find different communities all with much to offer in this local and international vacation destination.